Lunar New Year (Tet Holiday) in Vietnam: Traditions, travel tips

 Hoi An

-Concerned about stores and restaurants being closed on Tet holiday?
+Concerned about stores and restaurants being closed on the Tet holiday?
 In Hoi An, it will not occur.
 As soon as you get to Hoi An, you will know it is the place to be - a historic town that looks exactly like it does in the movie!
-There is a ton of delicious street cuisine to sample as well as plenty of shopping to do with skilled local tailors who will surprise you with their skills and the charming, old-fashioned street vista.
+There is a ton of delicious street cuisine to sample, as well as plenty of shopping to do with skilled local tailors who will surprise you with their skills and the charming, old-fashioned street vista.

 Nha Trang

-Nha Trang is unquestionably a destination for you if you are looking for a location where you can take in the tranquil sound of the sea while yet being able to go to all the hectic events, countdown display and fireworks parties.
-You can see a variety of flowers, such as cay mai Tet on Ly Thanh Tong Street, the Sports Center, Xom Moi Market, Dam Market and Le Hong Phong Street.
+Nha Trang is unquestionably a destination for you if you are looking for a location where you can take in the tranquil sound of the sea while yet being able to go to all the hectic events, countdown display, and fireworks parties.
+You can see a variety of flowers, such as cay mai Tet on Ly Thanh Tong Street, the Sports Center, Xom Moi Market, Dam Market, and Le Hong Phong Street.

 Flower boats full of cay mai Tet are sold during Vietnam Lunar New Year

-Traditional foods of Tet holiday
+Traditional foods of the Tet holiday

 Travelers can experience the real Vietnamese New Year by sampling foods that are bursting with Tet flavors.
 Here are the most common dishes served during the Tet celebration in Vietnam: